kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 ### Batch Chat

 Let members of a batch talk to each other: Here is a chat example.
-It uses the batch session.
+It uses the Batch Session.

 ![Screenshot Group Chat](images/example-studies/Screenshot_chat.png){:width="300"}